 I first came across the exercise when reading about a workshop run by Ninnette Eliasov in East London (South Africa).
 She described the exercise as follows:

 The group were told a story about Community A – described as lacking in motivation, skills and resources.
 Community B on the other hand was described as abundant and self organised.
 In pairs, the group was asked to discuss how they would feel if they were living in either Community A or B and to suggest the kind of projects that they might initiate… Those in ‘Community A’ said it was depressing, hopeless and even an affliction to live in Community A. The people were oppressed.
 Those in ‘Community B’ said that they felt motivated, blessed and fortunate to live there and some felt they could extend a generous hand to Community A.

 In a workshop I ran with colleagues (Jenny Cameron, Paul Hodge and Amanda Howard) we tried a version of the exercise and it worked really well.
-I have since adapted the stories we used for a presentation I gave for the Marg Barry Memorial lecture.
+I have since adapted the stories we used for a presentation I gave for the Marg Barry Memorial lecture and in a range of other settings.
 The above is my revised version.